babashka/sci/doc/interrupt.md

 Note that `:interrupt-fn` only fires on interpreted code.
 Core functions in SCI are mostly called via the host and are not interpreted.
 E.g. `(doall (range))` would not hit `:interrupt-fn`.
 The namespace `sci.interrupt` provides interruptible core function drop-in alternatives.
 These are currently not loaded by default.
 You can opt-in on those by using the `clojure-core` configuration and adding it to `:namespaces {'clojure.core ...}`:
+Note that the core overrides can introduce performance regressions in your code compared to the standard SCI clojure core functions.

 ``` clojure
 (require '[sci.interrupt :as interrupt])